If nobody believed in superstition it would be unable to hurt anyone

 The desperation of some Catholics to see miracles where there is only mummifications is disconcerting.
 Even a devout Catholic psychologist would have to admit they suffer from a form of religious delusion and need help.

 Hambo Lama Itigelov was a Buddhist monk who died in 1927.
-He was

-Nevertheless he is considered to be supernaturally incorrupt.
+considered to be supernaturally incorrupt.

 Certain Catholic saints and blessed are alleged to have been miraculously preserved after death for years.